videsk/iFrameX/README.md

 iframe.sendMessage('CustomEventName', {date: new Date()});
 ```

+**Is too important the event listener on iframe will set before send the event from the parent.
+Is highly recommended set event listener on iframe before all scripts on the body!**

 ### Why not use PostMessage?

 Because you need set `message` listener before iframe will render on a parent.
 And can't create multiples custom events before and after iframe was rendered.